 Things to do on Kangaroo Island

 We have a whole separate itinerary for Kangaroo Island because there’s just so much to do and see on the island.

-Although most tourists attempt to cover everything in one day, we think that really does no justice to the beauty and diversity of the island.
-We highly recommend spending 2 to 3 days on Kangaroo Island to really discover it.
-There’s just so much to see on the island, from a sea lion colony, unique rock formations, plenty of wildlife, to some of Australia’s most beautiful beaches!
+Although most tourists attempt to cover everything in one day, we think that does no justice to the beauty and diversity of the island.
+We highly recommend spending 2 to 3 days on Kangaroo Island to discover it.
+There’s just so much to see on the island, from a sea lion colony, unique rock formations, and plenty of wildlife, to some of Australia’s most beautiful beaches!